erhallMSFT/aad-cba-test/Testing Azure AD CBA.md

 ### Issue the certificate
 Issuing a certificate simply consists of the CA signing the certificate request using its private key.
 In addition, the CA can apply extensions to the certificate.
 With a production CA, the extensions are usually added automatically based on a certificate template.
 Here we will define and apply them manually.

 First, create a configuration file to hold the required extensions.
-These extensions specify the values for the subject alternate name field, and the usage and extended usage attributes of the certificate.
+These extensions specify the values for the subject alternate name field and the usage and extended usage attributes of the certificate.
 The usage attributes help indicate to Azure AD that the certificate is intended for authenticating a user.
 The `Set-Content` command is used to create the file to ensure that it is in the Unix format that OpenSSL expects.

 ```powershell
 $SAN = @(